Hua-F/Hua-F/README.md

 I am just a newbie at coding and still in the learning phases (I still have a long way to go).

+Just started a git profile to better track my progress

 Primary coding language is C++, and roughly started learning Assembly.

 One of my big goals are to hopefully code a functioning game one day.